File a Freedom of Information Law (FOIL) request

 What DMV Records may I request under FOIL?

 You may request any DMV records under FOIL, but certain records or parts of records can be withheld under Section 87(2) of the NYS Public Officers Law.

 When you request DMV records under FOIL, DMV will send you an acknowledgment letter within 5 business days of the date your request is received.
 In most cases, the records will be made available within 20 business days from the date of the acknowledgment letter.
 In some cases, it may take longer than 20 business days to produce records under FOIL.
 If the records you requested cannot be provided to you within 20 business days, you will be notified of the date when the records will be available.

 How do I make a FOIL request?

-- complete and mail form Freedom of Information Law Request Form (MV-15F)
+- complete the Freedom of Information Law Request Form (MV-15F)

-- write a letter that describes the records you seek (make sure you include your mailing address so the FOIL Office can respond by mail)
+- write a letter that describes the records you seek (make sure you include the mailing address or email address so that DMV can send the records to you)

 Records Access Officer

 Albany, NY 12228